dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 #### XGBoost Parameters ####

 XBGoost was only used to test SAG data as a reference to see how a powerful machine learning algorithm compared to deep learning approaches.
-The basic starting parameters were dervied from local testing and then Hypertuning ranges were adjusted based on initial runs.
+The basic starting parameters were derived from local testing and then Hypertuning ranges were adjusted based on initial runs.

 **SAG**